-The first thing we will need to do is activate the Touch Mode, which can be found on the View Menu.
+The first thing you’ll need to do is activate the Touch Mode, which can be found on the View Menu.
 Once activated it will display your touch controls on the left side of the screen.
-However, if you would prefer them on the right side of the screen, you can change this in the Options.
+If you would prefer them on the right side of the screen, you can change this in the Options.
 Search for Touch In your Options menu to find this.

 You will also need to activate the Sketch Ink Toolbar.
 You can do this by Right Clicking on your CommandManager, on any of the tab names, a list of available tabs will appear.
 You can activate the touch toolbar by clicking Sketch Ink.